 When the data is collected and stored in the Cervinodata database, it is synced to Google Big Query.
 To make sure that the end user gets a complete new set at once, Cervinodata uses three data sets in a GBQ project.

-The following three data sets have been automatically created by Cervinodata upon the first synchronization:
+The following three data sets have been automatically created by Cervinodata upon the first synchronisation:

-First, the new data is synced to the synchronization tables.
+First, the new data is synced to the synchronisation tables.
 This works as follows:

-In the description of the data set a log is kept of the time the sync completed, as well as which tables have new records or updates (including how many).
+In the description of the data set a log is kept of the time the sync completed, as well how many records are added to the tables.
 Errors are also logged here.

-The duration of this process depends on the amount of tables and the amount of new or changed records, but normally takes about 15 minutes to complete.
+The duration of this process depends on the amount of tables and the amount of records, but normally takes about 15 minutes to complete.

-If there are no errors in the synchronization process, step 2 is to create a backup from the production data set to the backup data set.
+If there are no errors in the synchronisation process, step 2 is to create a backup from the production data set to the backup data set.
 This works by copying tables from production one-by-one.
-Each backup table is deleted and re-created using the table & data from the production data set.
+Each backup table is deleted and re-created using the table from the production data set.

 A log is kept of the time the backup process finished.
 Errors are also logged.
 The duration of this backup process depends on the number of tables and total number of records but normally completes within 10 minutes.